Articles about the future of classic keyboards, membrane keypads and silicone keypads

 Classic keyboards - Can be used anywhere

-membrane keyboards and silicone keymats Due to their closed surface, resistance to chemicals and their tightness to liquids and dust, they are currently used in almost all industries.
-In the medical field, membrane keyboards can be found, for example, in nurse emergency call systems, hospital bed controls, input keyboards for diagnostic devices and defibrillators, as well as other interfaces for patient care.
+membrane keypads and silicone keymats Due to their closed surface, resistance to chemicals and their tightness to liquids and dust, they are currently used in almost all industries.
+In the medical field, membrane keypads can be found, for example, in nurse emergency call systems, hospital bed controls, input keyboards for diagnostic devices and defibrillators, as well as other interfaces for patient care.
 Many of these input devices are also operated by inexperienced users, such as older patients, so that a complex touch input solution tends to be disadvantageous.

 The keyboard is also evolving

-Due to constant further development, the membrane keyboard but not to be seen as a pure switching solution.
+Due to constant further development, the membrane keypad but not to be seen as a pure switching solution.
 Rather, it is a combination of sophisticated design, special coatings and equipment extras such as integrated LEDs or an integrated touch panel.
 Membrane keyboards can be used with a user-friendly and intuitive interface thanks to their diverse design options.
 Through the use of tools, it can take any form.

 In addition to the common screen printing process, digital printing is particularly suitable for the realization of color gradients and for prototypes and small series.
 Specially embossed foils can even be used to achieve metallic effects such as brushed stainless steel or anodised aluminium.
 Another advantage compared to display solutions is that the printed surface, as well as optionally integrated LED status displays, can also be seen from a viewing angle rotated by 180°.

-Flat structure of the membrane keyboard
+Flat structure of the membrane keypad

-The flat structure of a membrane keyboard consists of a composite film made up of at least four films: the decorative film, the upper and lower switching film and a spacer film.
+The flat structure of a membrane keypad consists of a composite film made up of at least four films: the decorative film, the upper and lower switching film and a spacer film.
 The decorative foil as the top layer of the keyboard consists of polyester or polycarbonate and is printed on the back to ensure the best possible protection against abrasion.
 In comparison with other flexible materials, polyester in particular is impressive with a long life cycle of over 1 million switching cycles, very high abrasion resistance and resistance to chemicals.

-Backlight for membrane keyboards
+Backlight for membrane keypads

 In contrast to EL backlighting, LGF technology does not require a high-frequency AC voltage source.
 A special feature are labels with a disappearing effect.
 This is an inscription that cannot be seen when the keyboard is not illuminated and is only visible when it is illuminated.
 This allows a clear ON / OFF mode to be signaled.

-Tactile feedback from a membrane keyboard
+Tactile feedback from a membrane keypad

 Silicone surface - the hybrid keyboard

-Combination of membrane keyboard and touch screen
+Combination of membrane keypad and touch screen

-An additional keypad next to the touch screen promotes user-friendly menu navigation, as input commands or preset parameters can be called up easily and clearly.
-With appropriate programming, the fixed keys can also assume dynamic functions appropriate to the respective menu.
-For the version with touch screens or displays, viewing windows are integrated into the membrane keyboard.
+An additional keypad next to the touch screen promotes user-friendly menu navigationby allowing input commands or preset parameters to be accessed easily and clearly.
+With appropriate programming, the fixed keys can also perform dynamic functions, depending on the respective menu.

-Depending on the requirements, these can be specified individually, including matt, scratch-resistant, UV-resistant and colored.
-The membrane keyboard and touch screen are connected by a highly transparent adhesive layer with a light emission level of >99%.
-This procedure avoids the formation of Newton's rings.
+For the version with touch screens or display displays, Viewing window in the membrane keypad integrated.
+Depending on requirements, these can be individually specified, including matte, scratch-resistant, UV-resistant, and colored.
+The membrane keypad and touch screen are bonded together using a highly transparent adhesive layer with a light emission level of >99%.
+This process prevents the formation of Newton's rings.

 A similar combination is also with silicone keymats possible.
-The key layout is sprayed directly onto the plastic front frame.
-This creates an optimal bond between the two components.
-In a further processing step, the display and electronics are combined with the resulting frame.
-The advantage of multi-component injection molding technology is that only one component has to be designed.
-This leads to significantly reduced investments and effort in production and quality assurance.
+The Key layout injected directly onto the plastic front frameThis creates an optimal bond between the two components.
+The display and electronics are combined with the resulting frame in a subsequent processing step.
+The advantage of multi-component injection molding technology is that only one component needs to be constructed.
+This leads to significantly reduced investment and effort in production and quality assurance.

 silicone keymat